Crusades: Fourth Crusade

 Lacking supplies, the crusader leaders resolved to attack Constantinople after agreeing on how to divide its spoils and partition the empire.
 Their first assault failed, but clergy kept morale with sermons branding the Byzantines schismatics "worse than the Jews".
 The second attack, on 12 April, succeeded and the Sack of Constantinople lasted for days.
 The crusaders massacred thousands, desecrated holy sites and seized the city's movable wealth.
 Relics were taken in great numbers to Western churches.
-The brutality shocked contemporaries, including the Pope and the Muslim scholar Ibn al-Athirv The Byzantine historian Nicetas Choniates contrasted Saladin's clemency in Jerusalem with the crusaders' slaughter of Orthodox Christians in Constantinople.
+The brutality shocked contemporaries, including the Pope and the Muslim scholar Ibn al-Athir.
+The Byzantine historian Nicetas Choniates contrasted Saladin's clemency in Jerusalem with the crusaders' slaughter of Orthodox Christians in Constantinople.

 A committee of six Venetian and six French crusaders elected Baldwin of Flanders as the first Latin Emperor.
 Boniface of Montferrat received Macedonia and Thessaly, founding the Kingdom of Thessalonica; his vassals created the Duchy of Athens in Attica and the Principality of Achaea in the Peloponnese.
-Venice gained many Aegean islands, including Crete, and thereafter thereafter a Venetian cleric was appointed as Latin Patriarch of Constantinople.
+Venice gained many Aegean islands, including Crete, and thereafter a Venetian cleric was appointed as Latin Patriarch of Constantinople.
 Frankish control of former Byzantine lands proved precarious.
 Baldwin died in Bulgarian captivity after defeat at the Battle of Adrianople in 1205, and Boniface was killed fighting Bulgarians in 1207.
 Greek resistance centred on three Byzantine successor states: Epirus, Nicaea, and Trebizond.
 From the Crusader states' view, the Fourth Crusade was almost a failure: only about a fifth of those who took the cross around 1200 reached the Holy Land—enabling Aimery of Jerusalem to extend the 1198 truce for six years in 1204—while most participants in Constantinople's sack returned home without going east.

 Towards a new Levantine crusade

 After the Fourth Crusade's collapse, Pope Innocent III considered a new eastern campaign.
 Yet large-scale plans had little chance amid the prolonged German throne dispute and renewed war between France and England.
 The Crusader states faced no immediate danger because of divisions within the Ayyubids.
 In 1212 John of Brienne, the new king of Jerusalem, concluded a five-year truce with al-Adil, by then ruler of Egypt and Damascus, and soon asked Innocent to call a crusade once it expired.
-John had gained the throne by marrying Queen Isabella's daughter and heir, Maria of Montferrat; after his wife's death, he ruled with their infant daughter Isabella II.
+John had gained the throne by marrying Queen Isabella's daughter and heir, Maria of Montferrat; after his wife's death, he reigned with their infant daughter, Isabella II.